What Does “MUA” Mean? Here’s a Brief History of the Makeup TermMay 25, 2022

 One Google search of the term “MUA” and you’ll find results from beauty sites everywhere.
-MUA is an abbreviation for makeup artist.
-Here, we’re breaking down the history of MUA and why we use the term today.
+But what does MUA stand for?
+It’s an abbreviation for makeup artist that is used regularly within the beauty community.
+Here, we’re briefly breaking down the history of MUA and sharing why we use the term today.

 The Origin of MUA

-The term MUA as makeup artist first appeared on the internet in 2017.
-Both Dictionary.com and Urbandictionary.com define it as a nickname for the term “makeup artist,” but it perhaps gained momentum thanks to beauty influencer Manny Gutierrez, who goes by Manny MUA on Youtube, Instagram and Twitter.
-In 2017, Gutierrez became the face of a Maybelline New York campaign, and shortly thereafter, fans and makeup amateurs alike suddenly realized that MUA was in not Gutierrez’ last name.
+MUA is a nickname for the term “makeup artist.”
+While not new, it gained momentum on the Internet thanks to beauty influencer Manny Gutierrez, who goes by Manny MUA on Youtube, Instagram and Twitter.
+In 2017, Gutierrez became the first male face of a Maybelline New York campaign, and shortly thereafter, fans and makeup amateurs alike suddenly realized that MUA was not Gutierrez’s last name (nor the sound people make when blowing a kiss).
 MUA quickly transformed from industry slang to a more common term that consumers now recognize.

 With social media colliding with the beauty world, the term MUA has endured.
-With short character counts, quick scrolling and a saturation of constant content (most notably, on Instagram), the term is here to stay.
-All it takes is a quick search for “#mua” on Instagram for a whopping 66 million makeup posts — from cut crease liner videos to lip art — to become available at your fingertips.
-The term MUA has finally blurred the line between professional and amateur,creating a space where any level of makeup artist can live (digitally, that is) in harmony.
+All it takes is a quick search for “#mua” on Instagram for a whopping 81+ million makeup posts — from cut crease tutorials to lip art — to become available at your fingertips.